Roninbyrne/Quantum/README.md

 | `/stop`             | Stop the bot and clear the queue.       |
 | `/queue`            | Display the list of songs in the queue. |

-For a full list of commands, use `/help` in [telegram](https://t.me/QuantXBeatzBot).
+For a full list of commands, use `/help` in [telegram](https://t.me/AviaxBeatzBot).

 ---

 ### 🔄 Updates & Support

-Stay updated with the latest features and improvements to QuantX Music Bot:
+Stay updated with the latest features and improvements to Aviax Music Bot:

 <p align="center">
   <a href="https://telegram.me/the_support_chat">